ahrasis/IP_Updater/README.md

 6. Create cron job using sudo crontab -e or ISPConfig control panel.
 The timing is up to you but I would suggest to add one at every reboot and the other, every hour on selected minute e.g.:
 @reboot php -q /usr/local/ispconfig/interface/web/tools/ip_updater.php 18 * * * * php -q /usr/local/ispconfig/interface/web/tools/ip_updater.php
+# License
+As stated in the ip_updater.php file.